 Momentum Building for Thermal Energy Networks in Montgomery County

-FVB Energy was pleased to sponsor and participate in the Montgomery County Energy Summit, held April 28–29, 2026 in Silver Spring, Maryland, where Scott Emery and Ben Burgoyne presented on “Unlocking Decarbonization and Resiliency through Thermal Energy Networks.”
-The session drew a near-capacity audience, with strong engagement and thoughtful discussion reflecting a clear shift from early awareness toward implementation-focused thinking.
+FVB Energy sponsored and participated in the Montgomery County Energy Summit, held 28–29 April 2026 in Silver Spring, Maryland.
+During the event, Scott Emery and Ben Burgoyne presented “Unlocking Decarbonization and Resiliency through Thermal Energy Networks.”

-This momentum is being driven by policy.
-Montgomery County has set an ambitious goal of achieving zero greenhouse gas emissions by 2035 and has paired that with a robust Building Energy Performance Standards (BEPS) framework.
-BEPS requires most buildings over 25,000 square feet to benchmark energy use annually and meet defined performance standards over time, creating a clear, compliance-driven pathway for change.
+Policy continues to drive momentum in Montgomery County.
+The County has set an ambitious goal of achieving zero greenhouse gas emissions by 2035.
+To support that goal, it established a robust Building Energy Performance Standards (BEPS) framework.
+BEPS requires most buildings larger than 25,000 square feet to benchmark energy use annually and meet defined performance standards over time.
+As a result, building owners have a clear pathway to reduce emissions and improve building performance.

 FVB’s Ben Burgoyne presenting at a conference podium.